sethyuan/asyncflow/README.md

 ## Features

-* Write asynchronous code in synchronous maner
+* Write asynchronous code in synchronous style
 * Wrap existing async functions to call them in synchronous style
 * Exceptions are supported and thrown in typical JavaScript fashion
 * Concurrency limit is easily expressed